Biography

 Claudia is a lecturer and convenor in MA courses on the political economy of violence, conflict management, and the ethics of international engagement.
 She is also a trainer in protection, human rights, and the ethics of leadership in international action.
 In 2019, the University of California Press published her book, The Myth of International Protection: War and Survival in Congo.

-Claudia serves as a Director of the Bermuda Human Rights Education Network (HuRen), is a Board Member of the Geneva-based Fondation Prix Henry Dunant, and contributes to the work of Manas, an interdisciplinary organization working towards healing-centred responses to mass violence.
+Claudia serves on the Board of Directors of the Bermuda Human Rights Education Network (HuRen) as well as on the Board of the Geneva-based Fondation Prix Henry Dunant.
+She contributes to the work of Manas, an interdisciplinary organization working towards healing-centred responses to mass violence.
+Her current research project is entitled: “On Hope: The Study and Practice of Keeping Going”.

 Claudia invites practitioners and scholars to join The Everyday Actions Collective.